sovity/edc-ce/docs/Backend/Management-API/aws-s3-transfer.md

 ### EDC Provider

 To configure an EDC instance as a data provider, follow these steps:
-1. Refer to the general EDC data provisioning guide [Providing Data](/frontend/providing).
+1. Refer to the general EDC data provisioning guide
 2. Define `Policies` and `ContractDefinitions` (same as for other data sources)
-3. Configure the `Asset` for AWS S3 with the  EDC [Management API](/backend/what-is-the-management-api) using the following JSON payload:
+3. Configure the `Asset` for AWS S3 with the EDC Management API using the following JSON payload:

 {% code title="JSON" overflow="wrap" lineNumbers="true" %}
 ```json